-During the year 2021, the Company decided to focus on strengthening its market share in certain regions before rolling out its services to all the restaurants on the Foodora Lists.
-Consequently, the Company has been building solid partnerships with the most popular merchants & restaurants to penetrate the local market per region by offering the most competitive advantages either the best price or the most efficient delivery service to maintain the retention of the orders and to gain new customers.
+As a result of the Company's past acquisitions in an effort to focus on strengthening its market share in certain regions.
+The Company has built solid partnerships with the most popular merchants & restaurants to penetrate the local market per region by offering the most competitive advantages either the best price or the most efficient delivery service to maintain the retention of the orders and to gain new customers.
 In addition, management has explored and identified that some further business opportunities are to satisfy the needs of the merchants & restaurants that are the core intersection of the business model.
 Correspondingly, the Company has launched the supplies sale to restaurants, and the delivery service for the own traffic of the restaurants, which has become a critical part of the revenue contributing to the Company.
-As a result, the Company assessed Foodora Lists and utilized the list in the total Facedrive Foods platform together with Foodhwy.
-Accordingly, the Company estimated the value in use of the Facedrive Foods CGU using a discounted cashflow model and determined that the recoverable amount of the Facedrive Foods CGU to be \$5,297,683 (2020 - \$9,811,696).
-As the estimated recoverable amount was higher than the carrying value of the CGU of \$3,858,343 (2020 - \$5,602,822), no impairment was recognized as at December 31, 2021.
+In addition, as disclosed in Note 33, on March 30, 2023, the Company sold approximately 37.5% of the Company's digital restaurant supply business to a group of investors.
+As a result, the Company estimated the recoverable amount of the STEER Foods CGU to be higher than the carrying value and thus, no impairment was recognized as at December 31, 2022.